cx-language/cx/docs/spec.md

 > _generic-type-parameter_ → _identifier_<br>

-The identifier of a _generic-type-parameter_ serves as a placeholder for types used to instantiate the generic class.
+The identifier of a _generic-type-parameter_ serves as a placeholder for types used to instantiate the generic struct.

-### Structs

-The syntax for declaring structs is exactly the same as for classes, except the keyword `class` is substituted with `struct`.
-Like classes, structs can be generic.

 ### Type aliases